Music genre: Jazz

 Jazz is a music genre that originated in the African-American communities of New Orleans, Louisiana, United States, in the late 19th and early 20th centuries, with its roots in blues and ragtime.

 Latin music

+Latin music is a genre of music that originated in the United States due to the growing influence of Latino Americans in the music industry.
+It is a term used by the music industry to describe music in a catch-all category for various music styles from Ibero-America.

 Pop music

 Pop is a genre of popular music that originated in its modern form during the mid-1950s in the United States and the United Kingdom.
 The terms popular music and pop music are often used interchangeably, although the former describes all music that is popular and includes many disparate styles.

 Punk

 The aggressiveness of the musical and performative style, based on structural simplicity and the vigorous rhythms of rock'n'roll style, reinforced the challenging and provocative character, within the universe of modern music.

 Reggae

 Reggae music, originating from the late 1960s Jamaica, is a genre of music that was originally used by Jamaicans to define themselves with their lifestyle and social aspects.
 The meaning behind reggae songs tend to be about love, faith or a higher power, and freedom.
 Reggae music is important to Jamaican culture as it has been used as inspiration for many third world liberation movements.
 Bob Marley, an artist primarily known for reggae music, was honored by Zimbabwe's 1980 Independence celebration due to his music giving inspirations to freedom fighters.
 The music genre of reggae is known to incorporate stylistic techniques from rhythm and blues, jazz, African, Caribbean, and other genres as well but what makes reggae unique are the vocals and lyrics.
 The vocals tend to be sung in Jamaican Patois, Jamaican English, and Iyaric dialects.
 The lyrics of reggae music usually tend to raise political awareness and on cultural perspectives.